Valentine-Mario/SCML/README.md

 [html]

 ```
-This is a simple annonymous HTML segment that can't be reused.
-To create a names segment that can be reused, the syntax is as thus
+This is a simple anonymous HTML segment that can't be reused.
+To create a named segment that can be reused, the syntax is as thus:

 ```
 [html segment_1]